Use-Tusk/drift-action/README.md

 ## Contact

 Need help?
-Raise an issue for drop us an email at <support@usetusk.ai>.
+Raise an issue or drop us an email at <support@usetusk.ai>.